 As of January 2016, building permits for residences within municipal boundary are being issued by the NM State Construction Industries Division (CID) http://www.rld.state.nm.us/construction/ .
 Construction type may require the issuance of a Land Use Site Development Permit from our office prior to the application of a building permit.
 You are advised to contact CID to answer any construction related questions.

-Zoning is the how the City controls the physical development of land and how individual properties may be used.
+Zoning is the how the city controls the physical development of land and how individual properties may be used.
 Zoning laws typically specify the areas in which residential, industrial, recreational or commercial activities may take place.
-To find out a property’s zoning, you can ask the Planning and Land Use Department, or visit our Interactive Map Gallery within this website.
+To find out a property’s zoning, you can ask the Planning and Land Use Department, or visit our Interactive Zoning Map.

 Properties can be subdivided if all resulting lots are greater than 7,500 square feet in size.
 The procedures for subdividing a property into two or more lots can be found Section 294-3 of Chapter 350 of the Municipal Code.
 You are advised to make an appointment with the Planning Director to discuss your property's possibilities.